Youjin14/DATA-310-Applied-Machine-Learning/Week1Day3.md

 probability from the test labels dataset.
 6. Produce the following plot for your randomly selected image from the test dataset

+After finding the number drawing dataset from this website, https://www.tensorflow.org/api_docs/python/tf/keras/datasets/mnist, I ran a similar code to the fashion mnist.
+I was unable to run it in Pycharm, but I was able to run it in Google CoLab.
+- There were a total of 60,000 training images.
+I was unable to find the dimensions directly, however, from the website http://yann.lecun.com/exdb/mnist/, I was able to find out that the dimensions are 28x28.
+- The length of the labels training set is 60,000.
+- The shape of the images test set is 10,000 training images and the same 28 x 28 dimensions.
+- The probability model returned a 0.9778 accuracy in the results.
+- The numeral with the highest probability from the test labels dataset was 7.
+-

+-